pranalipawar0097/Analyzing-Anime-Popularity-Trends/README.md

 Audience preferences vary significantly acroos genres

 ##Conclusion
-This project demonstrates practical skills in data analysis, visualization, and insight generation using Python, making it suitable for aspiring data analysts and Python beginners.
+This project demonstrates practical skills in data analysis, visualization, and insight generation using Python, making it suitable for aspiring data analysts and Python begineers.